CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 Yea, turns out it's a piece of literal garbage.
 Just because it is local, hand made, and damascus does not mean it will cut well.

 This would have been around 2016, when the whole camping/wilderness community had this unreasonable penchant for thick, full-tang blades that could weather a nuclear winter and still be used afterwards to quarry enough iron to rebuild civilization.
 What they apparently did <i>not</i> care about was how well the knives cut.
-This rubbed off onto me, hence this absolute monster of a chef knife.
+This unreasonable kink for thicc knives rubbed off onto me, hence this absolute monster of a chef knife.

 ## What Actually Matters